 The Benefits of Decluttering Your Home

-But, if the decluttering phase has passed you by and you haven't given it a go yet, or you don't know how it may help you, here's a post to explain some of the many benefits of decluttering and simplifying your home.
+But, if the decluttering phase has passed you by and you haven't given it a go yet or don't know how it may help you, here's a post to explain some of the many benefits of decluttering and simplifying your home.

 SIMPLIFY YOUR HOME AND YOUR LIFE

-I believe that simplifying your life, by decluttering everything that doesn't add value, embracing and enjoying the stuff that does, and being able to feel at home in your home is the key to a calmer, happier and healthier life.
+I believe that simplifying your life by decluttering everything that doesn't add value, embracing and enjoying the stuff that does, and feeling at home in your home is the key to a calmer, happier and healthier life.

 "Too many material possessions complicate our lives to a greater degree than we ever give them credit.
 They drain our bank account, our energy, and our attention.
 They keep us from the ones we love and from living a life based on our values.
 If you invest the time to remove the non-essential possessions from your life, you will never regret it" - Joshua Becker

-Decluttering is a positive, actionable step that we can take to not only improving our home but our wellbeing as well.
+Decluttering is a positive, actionable step that we can take to not only improve our home, but our wellbeing as well.